This chapter is being reviewed in light of comments solicited by the Committee from the public.

 9.14 PARTICULAR RIGHTS—FOURTH AMENDMENT—UNREASONABLE SEARCH—EXCEPTION TO WARRANT REQUIREMENT—SEARCH OF VEHICLE INCIDENT TO ARREST OF A RECENT OCCUPANT

-In general, a search of [a person] [a person’s [residence] [vehicle] [property] is unreasonable under the Fourth Amendment if the search is not conducted pursuant to a search warrant.
+In general, a search of a person’s vehicle is unreasonable under the Fourth Amendment if the search is not authorized by a search warrant.
 [A "search warrant" is a written order signed by a judge that permits a law enforcement officer to search a particular person, place, or thing.]
 Under an exception to this rule, a search warrant is not required and a search is reasonable if the search of the vehicle is incident to a lawful arrest.

 In order to prove the search in this case was unreasonable, the plaintiff must prove by a preponderance of the evidence that this exception to the warrant requirement does not apply— that is, that the search of the vehicle was not incident to a lawful arrest.

-Use this instruction only in conjunction with the applicable elements instructions, Instruction 9.2–9.7 and in conjunction with Instruction 9.11 (Particular Rights—Fourth Amendment—Unreasonable Search—Generally).
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8 and in conjunction with Instruction 9.11 (Particular Rights—Fourth Amendment—Unreasonable Search—Generally).

 An actual arrest is a prerequisite for this exception to the warrant requirement.
 Menotti v.
 City of Seattle, 409 F.3d 1113, 1153 (9th Cir.2005) (holding probable cause to make arrest insufficient to trigger exception in absence of actual arrest).
 The search must be "spatially and temporally incident to the arrest," and, to satisfy the temporal requirement, must be "roughly contemporaneous with the arrest."
 United States v.
 Camou, 773 F.3d 932, 937 (9th Cir.2014).